CC-VPSTO: Chance-Constrained Via-Point-Based Stochastic Trajectory Optimisation for Online Robot Motion Planning under Uncertainty: Problem Formulation

 \subsection{Chance-Constrained Optimisation}

 In the following, we introduce the general chance-constrained optimisation problem.
-The goal is to find a solution $\xb$ minimizing a cost $J(\xb)$ while satisfying a set of constraints.
+The goal is to find a solution $\xb$ that minimizes a cost $J(\xb){} \in \Re$ while satisfying a set of constraints.
 In our work, we consider inequality constraints, \ie constraints that can be formulated as a function $g$ being negative at $\xb$, \ie $g(\xb)\leq0$.
-For instance, $g$ can encode a deterministic collision-avoidance constraint.
+For instance, $g$ can encode a deterministic collision-avoidance constraint on the robot's distance to obstacles.

 Chance-constrained optimisation generalises the above by allowing constraints that depend on a random variable.
-More precisely, the constraints have the form $g(\xb,\deltab)\leq0$, where $g$ depends on $\xb$ and the realization $\deltab$ of the random variable $\Delta$.
-For instance, $g(\xb,\deltab)\leq0$ can encode a collision-avoidance requirement in a particular realisation, parameterised by $\deltab$, of a stochastic system and environment.
+More precisely, the constraints have the form $g(\xb,\deltab)\leq0$, where $g$ depends on $\xb$ and the realization $\deltab$ of the uncertainty variable $\Delta$.
+For instance, $g(\xb,\deltab)\leq0$ can encode a collision-avoidance requirement of a stochastic system in state $\bm{x}$ given a particular uncertainty realisation $\deltab$.
 Requiring that $g(\xb,\deltab)\leq0$ holds for \emph{all} realizations of $\deltab$ is often overly conservative, or even infeasible.
-Therefore, chance-constrained optimisation relaxes the constraint into a soft constraint, allowing violations of the constraint only with a probability, \ie that the probability of sampling a $\deltab$ that renders $g(\xb,\deltab)>0$ is smaller than $\eta$.
-A general chance-constrained optimisation problem is as follows:
+This is especially true if the distribution of $\Delta$ has unbounded support (such as Gaussian noise).
+Therefore, chance-constrained optimisation relaxes the constraint into a soft constraint, allowing violation of the constraint with a bounded probability $\eta$.
+It thus requires that the probability of a realisation $\deltab\sim\Delta$ to satisfy $g(\xb,\deltab)>0$ is smaller than $\eta$.
+A general chance-constrained optimisation problem can be formulated as follows:

-where $\xb$ is the decision variable, constrained in some domain $X$, $J:X\rightarrow\Re$ is the objective function, and $\eta\in[0, 1]$ is a user-provided threshold for the probability of violating $g$.
-We assume that the probability distribution $p_\Delta$ is known or that we have a generative model for $p_\Delta$ from which we can sample $\deltab$.
-We assume we can draw an arbitrary number of independent samples from this distribution, $\deltab_1\sim p_\Delta$, \dots, $\deltab_N\sim p_\Delta$.
+where $\xb$ is the decision variable, constrained in some domain $X$ (e.g., $X\subseteq\Re^n$), $J:X\rightarrow\Re$ is the objective function, and $\eta\in[0, 1]$ is a user-provided threshold for the probability of violating $g$.
+We assume that the probability distribution of $\Delta$ is known or that we have a generative model for $\Delta$ from which we draw samples, \ie we can draw an arbitrary number of \emph{independent} samples $\deltab_1\sim\Delta,\ldots,\deltab_N\sim\Delta$.
+As mentioned above, the chance constraint is satisfied at $\xb$ if the probability of violating the constraint $g$ at $\xb$ is at most $\eta$.
+Computing this probability for a given $\xb$ is often challenging.
+For this reason, chance-constrained optimisation problems are often very hard, if not impossible, to solve exactly.
+To this end, we contribute a tractable approximation of such problems, along with an analysis of the soundness of the approximation.